jd-apprentice/waifuland-api/README.md

 ## 🌐 Can I use the api?

-- Yes! is currently being hosted in Render -> [Get waifu](https://waifuland.jonathan.com.ar/api/images)
+- Yes! is currently being hosted in DigitalOcean -> [Get waifu](https://waifuland.jonathan.com.ar/api/images)

 ## 📚 Stack